 A set of two monumental ceramic TOTEM floor lamps by Bernard Rooke, England, 1960s.

 Beautiful sculptural pieces, made up of ceramic elements in natural tones of terracotta and stone.
-The round elements are decorated on one side with blue crackled glass - each slightly different, with a very slight hint of green - and a wheel or seed pod motif on the reverse.
-The two pieces are slightly different in the design details, as one would expect from the handcrafted process; for us, the weight and texture of the elements suggest these could be early pieces.
+The round elements are decorated on one side with blue-green crackled glass and a wheel or seed pod design on the reverse.
+The two lamps are slightly different in their details, as one would expect from the handcrafted pieces; for us, the weight and texture of the elements suggest these could be early production.

-Good original condition, with typical weathering and flaws in line with age and the hand-making and firing process, such as rough spots, fine cracks and small chips to the glass.
+Good original condition, with typical weathering and flaws in line with age and the hand-making and firing process, such as rough spots, slight losses to edges and extremities, fine cracks and small chips to the glass.
 The lamps are presently unwired (see below).